DataBiosphere/toil/docs/running/cliOptions.rst

 Restart Option
 --------------
-In the event of failure, Toil can resume the pipeline by adding the argument ``--restart`` and rerunning the python script.
-Toil pipelines (but not CWL pipelines) can even be edited and resumed which is useful for development or troubleshooting.
+In the event of failure, Toil can resume the pipeline by adding the argument ``--restart`` and rerunning the workflow.
+Toil Python workflows (but not CWL or WDL workflows) can even be edited and resumed, which is useful for development or troubleshooting.

 Running Workflows with Services